PHASE ONE: THE CORE NETWORK

 Penn South is necessary only because Penn Station is being operated as a terminal, but more than that, building Penn South ensures that Penn Station can only operate as a terminal for the foreseeable future; if the goal is eventually to have through-running at Penn Station, then Penn South makes that harder.
 Trains would continue to get stuck in traffic jams, and passengers would still have to deal with a packed and unpleasant station.
 Adding hundreds of thousands of commuters to the already packed concourses at Penn Station is an additional recipe for chaos.

 By investing instead on improving service at Penn, Penn Station South becomes unnecessary.
 RUN does this by implementing through-running at Penn.
-It is more efficient than terminals and allows more trains to move through the station faster and more safely.
+It is more efficient than terminals and allows more trains to move through the station faster and with greater safety.

 ELEMENTS OF PHASE I